Installation Guide

 Manual Installation:

-2. Extract to your AI assistant’s skills directory:
+3. Extract the skill(s) you need to your AI assistant’s skills directory:

 See: Agent Skills Documentation